 A good work out is a challenge to the body, a good stress so to speak, a stress that triggers the body to grow stronger.
 Supporting the NAD biochemical pathway helps the body while under stress.
 Here is a quote from the 2014 scientific literature: “This provides a mechanism to increase the cytosolic pool of NAD+ quickly in response to a stimulus like cell stress.

-For Hardcore Nutrition Devotees An overt vitamin B3 deficiency is called Pellagra, just like a vitamin C deficiency leads to Scurvy.
-As a nutritionally oriented physician that focuses on the “optimal” function of the trillions of cells that comprise the human body the first thing I must share is this “NEVER pigeon hole a nutrients benefits”.
-What do I mean by this last statement is simple; we are still discovering benefits of virtually every single nutraceutical each and every day.
+An overt vitamin B3 deficiency is called Pellagra, just like a vitamin C deficiency leads to scurvy.
+As a nutritionally oriented physician that focuses on the “optimal” function of the trillions of cells that comprise the human body, the first thing I must share is this “NEVER pigeonhole a nutrient's benefits”.
+What I mean by this last statement is simple; we are still discovering benefits of virtually every single nutraceutical each and every day.
 As I share with my patients:

 What we know now, we did not know 10 years ago, and 10 years from now we shall know more.
-Thus staying humble and a perpetual student is a must for pupils and teachers alikeBUT when it comes to vitamin B3, there is “no brainer knowledge” that everyone knows or should know.
-Here are “5 Major Biochemical Pathways” that are altered without sufficient vitamin B3 as reported in the scientific literature.
-5 Major Vitamin B3 Biochemical Pathways
+Thus staying humble and a perpetual student is a must for pupils and teachers alike.